SysManSquad/sysmansquadblogdev/content/posts/2021-01-26-trigger-teams-installer-for-user-after-machine-wide-installer.md

 <img loading="lazy" width="1010" height="746" src="https://sysmansquad.com/wp-content/uploads/2021/01/0TCMvCmzxY.gif" alt="" class="wp-image-2218" /> </figure>

 This result is achieved by using a **Windows Scheduled Task**.
-The PowerShell script that generates this task is found below at the [end of the article][4], and also on <a href="https://github.com/CodyMathis123/CM-Ramblings/blob/master/New-PostTeamsMachineWideInstallScheduledTask.ps1" target="_blank" rel="noreferrer noopener"><strong>GitHub</strong></a>.
+The PowerShell script that generates this task is found below at the [end of the article](#The-Script), and also on <a href="https://github.com/CodyMathis123/CM-Ramblings/blob/master/New-PostTeamsMachineWideInstallScheduledTask.ps1" target="_blank" rel="noreferrer noopener"><strong>GitHub</strong></a>.

 A scheduled task can be found in Task Scheduler after the script runs as shown below.<figure class="wp-block-image size-full">